jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 - How to solve `NameError` using variables
 - How to solve [AttributeError](./ATTRIBUTE_ERROR.md) by defining variables

-## How to solve AttributeError by defining a Function
+## Solve AttributeError by defining a Function

 Let us take a look at solving `AttributeError` with functions